miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 Just when you go in the elevator in the morning company may happen that at the same time your boss will go there.
-And this boring undernourished Indian will probably ask you, how work is progressing.
+And this boring undernourished indian will probably ask you, how work is progressing.
 Clear he does it only out of politeness.
 He is although indian, but also a normal man.
 And